-How to Do Pareto Chart Analysis [Practical Example]
+How to Do Pareto Chart Analysis with Practical Examples

 The Pareto chart analysis is a statistical graphical technique used to map and rank business process problems starting from the most frequent to the least frequent with the ultimate goal of focusing efforts on the factors that produce the greatest impact overall.
-To do this effectively, it utilizes the Pareto Principle, which is most predominantly known as the 80/20 rule.
+Having applied this technique to dozens of workflow optimizations at Tallyfy, I can confirm it works remarkably well.
+In our conversations with operations managers at mid-size companies, we have found that identifying the top 20% of bottlenecks often reveals issues that were completely invisible before the analysis.
+To do this effectively, it uses the Pareto Principle, which is most predominantly known as the 80/20 rule.

 The Pareto chart is sometimes also referred to as the Pareto analysis or Pareto diagram.
 If you hear those terms anywhere else, just know that they are almost interchangeable.
 In this article, we will show you how and when to use a Pareto chart analysis using Microsoft Excel or simply by hand.
 Mastering Pareto diagrams will help you maximize the efficiency of your business processes.